aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_filesystem.md

       --registry-token string             registry token
-      --rekor-url string                  [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev") --report string                     specify a compliance report format for the output (all,summary) (default "all") --reset                             remove all caches and database
-      --reset-checks-bundle               remove checks bundle
-      --sbom-sources strings              [EXPERIMENTAL] try to retrieve SBOM from the specified sources (oci,rekor) --scanners strings                  comma-separated list of what security issues to detect (vuln,misconfig,secret,license) (default [vuln,secret])
+      --rekor-url string                  [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev") --report string                     specify a compliance report format for the output (all,summary) (default "all") --sbom-sources strings              [EXPERIMENTAL] try to retrieve SBOM from the specified sources (oci,rekor) --scanners strings                  comma-separated list of what security issues to detect (vuln,misconfig,secret,license) (default [vuln,secret])
       --secret-config string              specify a path to config file for secret scanning (default "trivy-secret.yaml")